reg31/melosignal/README.md

 # melosignal

-This is a c++20 alternative to Qt signal and slots.
+This is a c++20 alternative to Qt signals and slots.

 There are already many similar libraries on Github, and I used some of them, however they did not completely fit my use case: